YonicDev/gca-node/README.md

  2. Install `node-gyp` globally (`npm install node-gyp -g`)
  3. Open the CLI inside the repository and execute `node-gyp rebuild`.

+### Linux
+Tested on Arch Linux and Ubuntu, but it seems to be working for almost any Linux distro with a fairly recent linux kernel.

+#### Prereqisites
+When using your system's package manager.
+Use the specific commands for your distro.

+ * **Make**.
+It can be already installed on your system.
+If not, install it from your system's package manager.
+ * **libusb-1.0**.
+You can install it from your system's package manager.
+If specified, please install the -dev packages.
+ * **Node 7.5.0** or higher, with npm installed.

+#### Building

+ 1. Download or clone the gca-node repository.
+ 2. Install `node-gyp` globally (`sudo npm install node-gyp -g`)
+ 3. Open the CLI inside the repository and execute `node-gyp rebuild`.

+#### Configuration
+Like Windows, Linux distros require some special configuration.
+Linux fully supports the adapter's built-in drivers, but an udev rule must be added in order to allow access for gca-node.

+ 1. Go to `/lib/udev/rules.d/`.
+ 2. Edit `XX-gcadapter.rules`, if there isn't one, create a file with the following `51-gcadapter.rules`.

+Here are the contents of the file:
+`SUBSYSTEM=="usb", ENV{DEVTYPE}=="usb_device", ATTRS{idVendor}=="057e", ATTRS{idProduct}=="0337", MODE="0666"`

+### test.js
+Once everything has been configured, you may run a test program by running `node test.js`.

 ### NW.js
+This is common for all operating systems.

+1. Download NW.js SDK flavor.
-1. Add `gca-node` to your project's `package.json` dependencies.
+2. Add `gca-node` to your project's `package.json` dependencies.
-2. Copy the included `configure.bat` to your NW.js project.
+3. Copy the included batch program for your required OS:
+    * **[Windows]:** `configure.bat`
+    * **[Linux]:** `configure.sh`
-3. Open the CLI inside your NW.js project, and run the `configure.bat` file to install the addon.
+4. Open the CLI inside your NW.js project, and run the copied configure file to install the addon.
-4. **[Tip]:** Whenever you need to use gca-node, use an alias for require so that other NodeJS tools like webpack do not mistake it as a NodeJS module.
+5. **[Tip]:** Whenever you need to use gca-node, use an alias for require so that other NodeJS tools like webpack do not mistake it as a NodeJS module.

    ```
     var native_require = eval('require');
     gca_node = native_require('gca-node.node');
    ```

 ## gca-node API